Brightening Your Impact: Sustainable Strategies for Light Bulb Disposal

 The Environmental Impact of Incorrect Disposal

 Many people are unaware of the environmental consequences of improperly disposing of light bulbs.
-Incandescent, CFLs, and LED bulbs all contain materials that can be harmful to the environment if not handled correctly.
-For example, CFLs contain small amounts of mercury, while LEDs may contain other hazardous materials such as lead and arsenic.
-When these bulbs end up in landfills, these toxins can leach into the soil and water, posing risks to human health and ecosystems.
+4ft Fluorescent, CFLs, and LED bulbs all contain materials that can be harmful to the environment if not recycled or disposed of correctly.
+For example, CFLs contain small amounts of mercury, while LED bulbs may contain other hazardous materials such as lead and arsenic.
+When these bulbs end up in landfills, these toxins can leach into the soil and water, posing risks to human health, animal health and ecosystems.

 Need help with your light bulb disposal?